-Before you start doing any work on a scaffold or other work platform, it’s important to conduct a proper risk assessment.
+However, before you start doing any work on a scaffold or other work platform, it’s important to conduct a proper risk assessment.
 This is a careful examination of any potential harm that could occur as a result of the work activity.
-Understanding the risks allows you to take necessary precautions to prevent any harm from occurring.
+Understanding the risks allows you to take the necessary precautions to prevent any harm from occurring.

 Other things to consider:

 Now, it comes to the working platforms that must be inspected by a competent person prior to use.
 A “competent person” is defined as someone who is able to identify hazards and has the authority to eliminate them.
-A scaffold inspector must ensure the following is true:
+A scaffold inspector must take care of the following:

 Because scaffolds are not permanent structures, care must be taken by workers both constructing these temporary work platforms and those that will be working on and around them.

-When building scaffolding, it is of the upmost importance to use the best building tools and materials.
+When building scaffolding, it is of the utmost importance to use the best building tools and materials.
 Doughty Engineering is at the forefront of rigging, suspension, and lifting equipment.

 Additionally, Doughty’s scaffold spanner is designed to suit their entire range of scaffold clamps.
 While it was originally designed for roofing applications, Estwing’ German-Style Latthammer is the perfect tool (and preferred hammer) for erecting scaffolding that meets safety requirements.

 As stated above, there is no distinction between low falls and high falls.
 No matter how high or how low you are off the ground, falls can be serious, both in terms of workers and their tools.
 Platforms with toe boards and guardrails (refer to the scaffolding structure below) provide a safe work environment as they mitigate the risk of falling.

-In addition to guardrails, workers at height should also use a personal fall arrest system.
-Checkmate’s scaffolder kit, for example, includes a full body harness, a shock-absorbing lanyard, and a storage bag.
+In addition to guardrails, workers working at height should also use a personal fall arrest system.
+Checkmate Scaffold Kit, for example, includes a full-body safety harness, a shock-absorbing lanyard, and a storage bag.
 Our latest FA2 Fall Protection Kit is definitely your Budget, Safe and Convenient Choice.

-You can view our full range of fall protection gear here to find the right fall arrest system for you.
+You can also browse our full range of fall protection gears to find the right personal protective equipment for you.

-Besides keeping yourself secure, it’s also important to keep your tools secure at all times.
+Besides keeping yourself secure, don't forget to keep your tools secure at all times.
 Dropping a hammer from any height, for instance, puts anyone on the ground at risk.
 Drop prevention products add an additional layer of safety to your scaffold work.